MileneCV/Stroke_Prediction_project/README.md

 ### Extracting Coefficients from LogisticRegression
 ![Stroke_Prediction_project_2](coeff.png)

-Positive values indicate the feature makes it more likely the patient will have a stroke (old ages, work_type_Private and Gov_job, hypertension, heart disease and high glucose levels)
+Positive values indicate that the feature increases the likelihood of the patient having a stroke (e.g., older age, private or government job, hypertension, heart disease, and high glucose levels).

-Negative values indicate the feature makes it less likely the patient will have a stroke.
+Negative values indicate that the feature decreases the likelihood of the patient having a stroke.

 ### Convert the log-odds into odds
 ![Stroke_Prediction_project_2](coeff_odds.png)

 Interpreting Odds Coefficients
-Females 80 and 70 years old are 7.2 and 4.0 times more likely to have a stroke respectively
+Females 80 and 70 years old are 7.2 and 4.0 times more likely to have a stroke, respectively

-Males 80 and 70 years old are 5.9 and 3.8 times more likely to have a stroke respectively
+Males 80 and 70 years old are 5.9 and 3.8 times more likely to have a stroke, respectively

 ### Recommendations:
 Patients older than 40 years old, with high glucose levels or/and hypertension or/and heart disease have higher risk to have a stroke.
-So is better to monitor for stroke symptoms and seek help in case of any symptom.
+It is advisable for these individuals to be regularly monitored for stroke symptoms and to seek medical help if any symptoms occur.

 ### For further information